Share

 Facing down the jobs crisis

-Naturally, these shifts bring challenges as well as opportunity.
+Naturally, these shifts bring challenges as well as opportunities.
 India’s youth unemployment rates have spiked sharply over the past couple of years, from 6% in 2012 to 10% today, with job creation in non-farm sectors struggling to keep pace with population growth.
 Increased public-sector employment may help the Indian state to cope with its own expansion.
 Modi also believes his plans for further investment in infrastructure – including the green energy transition – will boost job creation.

 Attracting more international employers to India might also provide additional opportunities for young workers.
 This is one reason why India has slowly but surely dropped many of the restrictions on multinationals entering its market.
 This is the case even in the retail sector, where successive governments have sought to protect the nation’s traditional “mom ‘n’ pop” stores.